iansinnott/iansinnott.github.io/_posts/2014-11-22-running-a-meteor-app-on-dokku.md

 ## Dokku Configuration

 First of all, the default buildpack that Dokku will use if it detects a Meteor app is the [Heroku Buildpack][heroku_buildpack], which is not yet compatible with Meteor 1.0 and still uses Meteorite.
-That no good, so you will need to specify a custom buildpack for Dokku.
+That's no good, so you will need to specify a custom buildpack for Dokku.
 The buildpack I've used successfully with Meteor 1.0 is [Meteor Buildpack Horse][horse_buildpack].
 As of this writing (11/22/14) the documentation still doesn't reflect that it's compatible with 1.0, but it's worked so far so don't worry about that.

-To specify a custom buildpack, just create a file in your project root named `.env` and export the buildpack URL like so:
+To specify a custom buildpack, just create a file in your project root named `.env` and within that file export the buildpack URL like so:

 ```
 export BUILDPACK_URL='https://github.com/AdmitHub/meteor-buildpack-horse.git'